jeppeter/evtcall-rs/README.md

 > rust event driven framework

 ### Release History
+* Dec 23th 2024 to release 0.2.10 to make TcpSockHandle with is_close_error call in windows and linux
 * Jul 8th 2024 to release 0.2.8 to make EvtChannel with RwLock replace RefCell
 * Jul 3rd 2024 to release 0.2.6 to add get_name in EvtChannel
 * Apr 11th 2024 to release 0.2.2 to add DeferCall when call defer functions when functions return